 One pre-launch tip to get more book reviews is to send out Advance Reader Copies (ARC) – free promotional copies of your book – to bloggers and book reviewers.

 If they post your book reviews on their blogs or review websites in advance, it will help create buzz around your book launch, and increase your chance of getting on a book best-seller list.

 Share the events and excitement around your book launch with your email subscribers.
 If it’s a nonfiction book, you can offer them bonuses (such as exclusive downloads, courses, etc.) for purchasing multiple copies for friends or employees.

 Another way to make your book a bestseller is to partner with other authors who write in the same genre (e.g. science fiction, fantasy, romance, recipes) and offer to promote their books to your list, in exchange for promoting your upcoming book to their list.

 In order to get the results, you need to get your book onto the bestseller lists (5 to 10,000 sales a week), you’ll need to coordinate all of these tasks and make sure they all happen within a short time frame immediately after your book is launched.

 You can hire a virtual assistant to help you manage all these tasks (and preserve your sanity!) and even keep them on to continue your book promotions and keep the momentum going in the long term.

 #11.
 Hire experts to promote your book

 Your book is your own product; it reflects your skills and expertise as a writer and expert in your craft.
-So approach your book publishing venture as you would any other business.
+So, approach your book publishing venture as you would in any other business.

 It definitely pays to get expert help on your book cover, book content, and page design.
 Your book blurb, and the look and feel of your book cover, are the most critical elements, as they will influence book sales.